jagrvargen/holbertonschool-machine_learning/supervised_learning/0x00-binary_classification/README.md

 ### 5-neuron.py - Adds the a method to calculate one pass of gradient descent on the neuron.

 ### 6-neuron.py - Adds the train method used to train the neuron.

+### 7-neuron.py - Updates the training method to include options for verbose printing, graph rendering, and step tracking.